-Running your own freelance website copywriting business may well beat working in a 9–5 job any day.
-Sure, it can be fun and, yes, it can be rewarding.
+Running your own website copywriting business sure beats working 9–5.
+It can be fun and, yes, it can be rewarding.
 But one thing it definitely ain’t and that is easy.

 Yet, for some reason, many of the people I know assume that it’s all just a piece of cake.
 I mean, virtually everyone knows how to write, don’t they?